 Appalachian Trail – October 11th, 2013

 I spent time preparing for rain again last night, and not a single drop fell.
-I prefer hiking in dry weather, but the flip side to all this great hiking, with no moisture falling, is that water is becoming more scare.
-This means I’m having to carry more water between resupplies.
-This requires a little more planning, and results in a heavier pack.
+Of course, I prefer dry weather, but the flip side to all this great hiking, with no moisture falling, is that the water is becoming scarier.
+This means I have to carry more water between resupplies.
+This requires a bit of planning and results in a heavier pack.

 I carried two liters today.
 This was a first on this hike.
-My routine usually consists of carrying a liter, and stopping at a water source about every three hours to drink a liter.
-The one I carry is really just for back up.
-I’ve also noticed that with less water comes less quality.
+My routine usually consists of taking a liter and stopping at a water source every three hours to drink a liter.
+The one I carry is just for backup.
+I’ve also noticed that with less water comes poor quality.
 I’ve even come across hand pumps with notices announcing the presence of chloroform bacteria.
-So far, I’ve been able to avoid drinking from these sources, which makes me smile as I mentally compare them to the cow troughs of New Mexico, that I frequented out west.
-I’ve a feeling that chloroform bacteria was the least of my worries from the CDT sources in New Mexico.
+So far, I’ve avoided drinking from these sources, which makes me smile as I mentally compare them to the cow troughs of New Mexico that I frequented out west.
+I feel that chloroform bacteria was the least of my worries from the CDT sources in New Mexico.

-Around lunch time I arrived at Route 9 and looked across the busy road to see the “Appalachian” convenience store.
+Around lunchtime, I arrived at Route 9 and looked across the busy road to see the “Appalachian” convenience store.
 It ended up being a thru-hikers dream convenience store.
-It was very busy, and I did a big loop before finding a small empty table near the front to settle in to, and leave my pack, while I ordered a large pizza.
+It was hectic, and I made a big loop before finding a small empty table near the front to settle in, and leave my pack, while I ordered a large pizza.

-Midst conversation, and rather abruptly, a local contractor squeezed into our small table with us, and began rattling off hiking questions.
-I was taken a little aback, but Jim proved quite gregarious and sociable, and we all settled into an hour long conversation while I polished off my large pizza, and mumbled responses between mouthfuls of heaven.
+Midst of conversation, and rather abruptly, a local contractor squeezed into our small table and began rattling off hiking questions.
+I was taken aback, but Jim proved gregarious and sociable, and we all settled into an hour-long conversation.
+At the same time, I polished off my large pizza and mumbled responses between mouthfuls of heaven.

-I arrived at feeding time, and stopped to watch zookeepers giving a black bear treats through the fence, as she stood on her hind legs reaching through the chain link.
+I arrived at feeding time and stopped to watch zookeepers giving a black bear treats through the fence as she stood on her hind legs reaching through the chain link.
 She was a very pretty large chocolate bear.
-Her companion appeared agitated though, and paced restlessly back and forth, ignoring the keepers and looking off into the trees past the fence.
+Her companion appeared agitated and paced back and forth, ignoring the keepers and looking off into the trees past the fence.
 I felt sorry for him.
-He definitely looked as it he did not like being caged, and I empathized.
+I empathized, he looked as if he did not like being caged.

-I headed on through the park, and the booths being set up for Oktoberfest, and started climbing the steps that led to the summit of Bear Mountain.
-The mountain is a step building marvel, making the climb much easier.
-Maine and NH certainly could have used a few of Bear Mountain’s Trail Maintainers.
+I headed on through the park and the booths set up for Oktoberfest and started climbing the steps leading to the summit of Bear Mountain.
+The mountain is a step-building marvel, making the climb much easier.
+Maine and NH could have used a few of Bear Mountain’s Trail Maintainers.

-There were still quite a few people at the top at 5:30 PM, so I was hopeful the two tower might be open, but unfortunately it was locked.
+There were still quite a few people at the top at 5:30 PM, so I was hopeful the two towers might be open, but unfortunately, it was locked.
 I was disappointed, as I needed water for the evening.
-Instead, I headed to the vending machines and got a tea and water for dinner.
-This was the first time on the trail, that I would have to pay for water.
+Instead, I headed to the vending machines and got tea and water for dinner.
+This was the first time on the trail that I would have to pay for water.

-I began the climb down the Mountain.
-Dusk was approaching, and I needed to get at least a mile or two away from the popular summit, and parking area, before camping for the night.
-I was less than an hour outside of NYC, and tried to camp as remotely as possible when this close to large metropolitan areas, especially New York City.
+I began the climb down the mountain.
+Dusk was approaching, and I needed to get at least a mile away from the popular summit and parking area before camping for the night.
+I was less than an hour outside of NYC and tried to camp as remotely as possible when this close to large metropolitan areas, especially New York City.

-I rarely hike after after the sun goes down.
-I love the views, scenery and wildlife, which does not include waist high eyes glowing at me through the dark.
+I rarely hike after the sun goes down.
+I love the views, scenery, and wildlife, which does not include waist-high eyes glowing at me through the dark.
 I have night hiked on rare occasions when necessary, but only to make needed miles or because I could find nowhere to set up the tarp.
 Tonight was no exception.